 Panagia Kosmosoteira Feron (Παναγία Κοσμοσώτειρα Φερών) is a monastery, 30 km from Alexandroupoli, at the centre of Feres (Φέρες).
 It is the most sacred place for the people of Thraki all over the world.
-It is also one the of the most important Byzantine monuments of Greece.
-The monastery of Panagia Kosmosoteira (Our Lady, Savior of the World) includes a fortress wall with defensive towers and a main church (catholicon).
-The iconographic decoration is a characteristic specimen of high quality painting of the School of Constantinople, dated to the 12th century.
+It is also one of the most important Byzantine monuments of Greece.
+The monastery of Panagia Kosmosoteira (Our Lady, Savior of the World) includes a fortress wall with defensive towers and the main church (catholicon).
+The iconographic decoration is a characteristic specimen of the high-quality paintings of the School of Constantinople, dated to the 12th century.
 The monastery was founded in 1152 by the Byzantine lord Isaakios Komnenos, who was buried here.
-Two hundred years later, the main church was converted into the mosque and five and a half centuries later was again converted into a church.
+Two hundred years later, the main church was converted into a mosque and five and a half centuries later was again converted into a church.

 Ardas (Άρδας) is an affluent of river Evros.
-During the ancient times it was called Arpissos (Άρπησσος).
+During the ancient times, it was called Arpissos (Άρπησσος).
 It has a total length of 290 km, from which 240 km are in Boulgaria and the last 49 km in Greece.
 Ardas meets with Evros near the village Kastanies (Καστανιές).
-Near the mouth of the river, the riverbed widens and during the summer months, there are many activities you could do, like swimming, beach volley and canoeing.
-At the same spot there is a crossing of the river from one bank to the other (actually a road covered by the water), which could be done by car (you don’t need a 4×4), when the water level is low, during the summer months.
+Near the mouth of the river, the riverbed widens and during the summer months, there are many activities you could do, like swimming, beach volley, and canoeing.
+At the same spot, there is a crossing of the river from one bank to the other (actually a road covered by the water), which could be done by car (you don’t need a 4×4), when the water level is low, during the summer months.
 It is a guilty pleasure and quite impressive.
-However before you cross the river, even during the summer months, check the water level (or ask the locals), because, due to a sudden heavy rain, the water could rise again.
+However before you cross the river, even during the summer months, check the water level (or ask the locals), because, due to sudden heavy rain, the water could rise again.